francesNLP/MappingChange/PIPELINE_EXECUTION.md

 This document introduces all the details needed to run the pipeline mentioned above.
 All the scripts used are in [src](./src).
 In order to follow this guide, you will need to have:

-* Required python environment and libraries installed, see [set up environment section](#set-up-the-environment).
+* Required python environment and libraries installed, see [set up instructions](https://github.com/francesNLP/MappingChange?tab=readme-ov-file#%EF%B8%8F-setup-instructions).
 * OpenAI API key.
 * Fuseki Server hostname, credential (username and password) to login.
 * Elasticsearch Server hostname, credential (certificate file, api key) to login.